 Safe connection in public networks

 When connecting to a Wi-Fi network, you can never know if it’s safe.
 Because VPN encrypts your data, it makes it significantly harder for your web traffic to be intercepted by hackers.
 This way you can join even unsafe networks without having to worry too much.

-The encryption provided by VPN is also very useful for business and leisure travelers.
+The encryption provided is also very useful for business and leisure travelers.
 Traveling can be very risky because you are often connecting to unsafe networks.
 Many countries have strict censorship of internet and internet surveillance.
 Might be that the website you are trying to access is blocked in your destination, or it might be illegal to access the kind of content you are used to at home.

 VPN hides your IP address

 Web tracking is a sum of many factors and your IP address is only one way to trace you or your device.
 However, hiding your IP address makes it harder to connect your web traffic to you.
 It doesn’t necessarily make you completely untraceable in the internet, but it makes it harder to track you.

 Hiding your IP address also prevents your internet service provider from seeing what you do in the internet.
 This way they can’t store your data or sell it to advertisers or give it to authorities.
 This might not sound like a big deal to everyone, but many governments don’t have a very positive stance on internet privacy.

 With VPN you can change your virtual location.
 This means that you can change your server location so that your web traffic goes through another country.
 This is why VPNs are used by people to bypass limitations in countries where access to internet and some internet services are much more restricted.
 The same feature also enables accessing geoblocked material, such as videos.
 However, websites can detect VPNs and block such traffic if they want to do so.

 Gamers around the world can also benefit from changing their location by connecting to the same server through VPN.
 This can increase connection speed compared to each player first connecting to different servers.
 Better speed will decrease lag and enhance multiplayer experience.